-Kneading and squeezing the dough is wonderful for fine motor development, and a great stress-reliever (for kids and adults).
+Kneading, rolling, and squeezing the dough is wonderful for fine motor development, and a great stress-reliever (for kids and adults).

 There are plenty of play dough recipes available online and in children’s activity books, and you can always purchase pre-made play dough relatively inexpensively.

 My kids and I love to make our own play dough, and we’ve experimented with several different recipes over the years.
 Homemade play dough is incredibly simple, and something children love to help make.

 If you’re interested in making your own play dough, you’ll love this no-cook recipe, that we’ve dubbed the World’s Easiest Play Dough.

 - Combine 2 cups corn starch and 1 cup hair conditioner in a large bowl.